automl/auto-sklearn/doc/index.rst

 Citing auto-sklearn
 *******************

-If you use auto-sklearn in a scientific publication, we would appreciate references to the following paper:
+If you use auto-sklearn in a scientific publication, we would appreciate a reference to the following paper:

  `Efficient and Robust Automated Machine Learning